 When a weather emergency has been declared in past years, employees designated as “essential” personnel on that day, were required to report to work and “non-essential” personnel were to remain at home.
-COVID-19 has led us to reevaluate work expectations during a weather emergency this winter due to the large number of employees able to successfully work from home.
-Please review the following inclement weather procedures and information that will be in effect during the pandemic.
+COVID-19 has led us to reevaluate work expectations during a weather emergency due to the large number of employees able to successfully work from home.
+Please review the following updated inclement weather procedures and information.

 Weather Emergency Declared

 The senior vice president for finance and administration may declare a weather emergency in case of extreme weather conditions.
 Any decision related to the suspension of normal operations in which essential employees, as determined in advance by the College, are required to work will be communicated by

 Employees whose positions are determined to be essential are notified of this status by their supervisor and whether they are expected to report to work if the College decides to alter working business hours or suspend normal operations due to a weather emergency.

 If inclement weather makes it necessary to cancel or postpone an event, the event presenter or coordinator must notify: